 In the same vein as improper disposal of records, losing devices containing important and highly sensitive information is a HIPAA violation.
 It’s essential that you amp up your security measures to avoid theft and loss.

 Aside from that, it’s also recommended that you add to your HIPAA compliance checklist that you set up encryption in your devices so your IT administrators can easily access and wipe all data remotely.

 Following all the items on this HIPAA compliance checklist mentioned prior can help prevent you from incurring any violations.

 Are you looking for a HIPAA-compliant online fax service provider?

 For the final item on this HIPAA compliance checklist, you protect your data against malicious threats by making sure that you are transmitting them in a secure manner.

 Online faxing is a safe and HIPAA-compliant way of sharing files and documents containing PHI.
 When it comes to online fax service providers, your number one choice should be iFax.

-iFax offers one of the most robust and reliable security measures in terms of online faxing in the market.
+iFax offers one of the most robust and reliably secure business fax services in the market.
 With their military-grade 256-bit end-to-end encryption, you are always guaranteed a safe and secure document transmission.
 Best of all, they are HIPAA and GLBA compliant.